Approximation Power of Deep Neural Networks: an explanatory mathematical survey: Density in the space of continuous functions

-Stone generalized and proved the Weierstrass approximation theorem by replacing the closed interval $[a,b]$ by an arbitrary compact Hausdorff space $X$ and considering the space $C(X)$ of real-valued continuous functions on $X$.
-We note that a Hausdorff space $X$ is a topological space where for every two distinct points $x,y \in X$ there exists a neighborhood $U$ of $x$ and a neighborhood $V$ of $y$ such that $U \cap V = \emptyset$.
-That is, any two points in $X$ are separated by their neighborhoods that are disjoint.
-For example, all metric spaces (such as the Euclidean space ${\mathbb R}^d$) are Hausdorff.
+Stone generalized and proved the Weierstrass approximation theorem by replacing the closed interval $[a,b]$ with any compact Hausdorff space $X$, i.e. a compact space where any two distinct points have disjoint neighborhoods.
+Note that all metric spaces, including the Euclidean space ${\mathbb R}^d$, are Hausdorff.